Skip to Main Content

 • All study spaces have access to power and there is wireless access throughout the building.

-• Engagement with the Library’s Instagram account continued to rise, reaching 1,478+ followers at the beginning of 2023.
+• Engagement with the Library’s Instagram account continued to rise, reaching over 1,900 followers by the end of the 2023/23 academic year.

 Image of a person infront of a giant tablet accessing electronic resources.
 Text reads Online Resources.